haoyanlgd/cse15l-lab-reports/index.md

     ![Image](laargtodirectory.PNG)

 Note:
-    Shows the next level files of the directory was input
+    LS shows the fils in the working directory of the path you ls into.
+It will show you what files are in those directories.

 &nbsp;